isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ISC's intention is for Kea to follow the RFC documents to promote better standards compliance.
 However, many buggy DHCP implementations already exist that cannot be easily fixed or upgraded.
 Therefore, Kea provides an easy-to-use compatibility mode for broken or non-compliant clients.
-For that purpose, flags must be enabled to enable uncommon practices:
+For that purpose, the compatibility option must be enabled to permit uncommon practices:

 .. code-block:: json